Carioca: Accomplishments and influence

 Carioca people have invented a few sports; the most famous is footvolley.

 Cariocas are credited with creating the bossa nova style of music.

-Famous cariocas in film include "Brazilian bombshell" Carmen Miranda, a Portuguese-born Brazilian woman who grew up in Rio de Janeiro.
-An eponymous song from 1933, Carioca, has become a jazz standard.
+Famous Cariocas in film include "Brazilian bombshell" Carmen Miranda, a Portuguese-born Brazilian woman who grew up in Rio de Janeiro.
+The eponymous song "Carioca", from the 1933 film Flying Down to Rio, has become a jazz standard.

 Carnaval Carioca is the Portuguese name for the largest Brazilian Carnival, the Rio Carnival.

 Samba Carioca is a localized style of Brazilian Samba.

+How to be a Carioca by Priscilla Ann Goslin provides advice to visitors to the city on how to fit in with the local culture and lifestyle.
+It has sold over 350,000 copies since being first published in 1992 and provided the inspiration for a Portuguese television series of the same name that was released in 2023.

 There is an exercise drill used for dynamic stretching called Carioca.
 It consists of a repeating Samba dance step.

 Sociolect

 The Portuguese spoken across the states of Rio de Janeiro and Espírito Santo and neighboring towns in Minas Gerais (and to a certain extent the city of Florianópolis), has similar features, hardly different from one another so cities such as Paraty, Resende, Campos dos Goytacazes, Cachoeiro de Itapemirim, Vila Velha and Linhares may be said to have the same dialect as Rio de Janeiro, as they are hardly perceived as strong regional variants by people from other parts of Brazil.

 The Brazilian Portuguese variant spoken in the city of Rio de Janeiro (and metropolitan area) is called Carioca, and it is called Sotaque locally, literally translated as "accent".
 It can be said that Rio de Janeiro presents a sociolect inside the major Fluminense-Capixaba dialect, as speakers inside the city may be easily recognizable more by their slang than the way the phonology of their speech, which is closer to the standard Brazilian Portuguese in the media than other variants.
 It is known especially for several distinctive traits new to either variant (European or Brazilian) of the Portuguese language: